 However, a smart vent system can redirect air flow.
 When a vent is closed in one room, increased pressure in the system causes more air to be redirected to other rooms.

-In a smart vent system, the thermostat controls the on/off of the HVAC system and the smart vents direct where it goes.
+In a smart vent system, the thermostat controls the on/off of the central HVAC system and the smart vents direct where it goes.

 It’s ideal but not necessary to have the two devices be able to communicate with each other.